 Being a competent parent takes a lot of skill and wisdom.

-“The time real distinction is between Each child is different and responds uniquely to discipline approaches.
+Each child is different and responds uniquely to discipline approaches.
 Discipline is not about punishment; it is about teaching children to make the right choice.

 As a parent it is important that you know what your goals are with your children.
 Write these down and read them often to align your discipline style with what you are trying to teach your children.

 • Raising my children to make good decisions

 • Raising my children to persevere and overcome obstacles

 • Raising my children to be confident in their abilities

 • Raising my children to contribute to their home and community

 • Raising my children with a strong spiritual foundation